yahoo/serviceping/README.md

   -c COUNT     Number of pings to send
   -i INTERVAL  Ping interval
-  -d           Show timings for the entire connection
+  -d           Show timings for the entire connection -W TIMEOUT   Time to wait for a response, in seconds.
+The option affects only timeout in absence of any responses
 ```

 ## Examples